Introduction

 The Enterprise Ethereum Alliance (EEA) Distributed Ledger Technology Interoperability Specification aims to establish a secure and efficient framework for interoperability between different blockchain networks, focusing on enterprise applications.
 This specification addresses the need for various blockchain platforms to interact and transact seamlessly, especially in complex and regulated sectors like financial services and supply chain management.
 The specification includes architectural guidelines, protocol stack, and interfaces definitions, which are crucial for asset and data exchange across different blockchain systems, thereby enhancing their functionality and utility.

 It is designed to support enterprise blockchain networks using diverse underlying technologies (for example EVM and non-EVM networks), facilitating complex multi-chain ecosystem deployments involving assets, payments, and securities transactions.
 The open standard prevents fragmentation across different vendor implementations.
-Use cases include currency exchanges between blockchains with different tokens, coordinating securities transfers with payment transfers on different chains, and atomic swaps/transfers of assets.
+Use cases include currency exchanges between blockchains with different tokens, coordinating securities transfers with payment transfers on different networks, and atomic swaps/transfers of digital assets.
 The specification aims to support regulated enterprise use cases that require interoperability between multiple blockchains with secure guarantees.

 This document is produced and maintained by the EEA Inc.'s Crosschain Interoperability Working Group.
 This version is a Public Exposure Draft for comment, and we welcome feedback to help improve it, and to help the Working Group understand how it has been useful in specific cases.